 Being charged doesn’t mean you are guilty.
 Assault happens when one person acts in a way to cause another person to believe he or she was in danger of unwanted bodily contact or actual immediate harm.
 Just because you are accused doesn’t mean you are guilty.
 You need an experienced San Diego assault and battery lawyer on your side.

-Assault is the threat of harmful violence on another person, even if that person is there is no physical contact and that person is not actually touched.
+Assault is the threat of harmful violence on another person, even if there is no physical contact and that person is not actually touched.
 The battery is the unwanted touching of another person with the intent to cause injury.
 Assault and battery are actually two separate crimes and can be prosecuted as either a misdemeanor or a felony, depending on the circumstances.
 If a gun is involved, you’re talking 20 years in prison.
 To get a better understanding of the charges you’re facing and the legal options you have, contact a criminal defense attorney as soon as possible.

 There are several different types of assault and battery charges in California law: